Nonlinear Network Autoregression: Nonlinear NAR model specification

 Denote by $X_{i,t}=n_i^{-1}\sum_{j=1}^{N}a_{ij}Y_{j,t}$ the network effect, i.e. the average impact of node $i$'s connections.
 Consider the partition of the parameter vector $\theta=( \theta^{(1)\prime}, \theta^{(2)\prime}) ^\prime$, where the vectors $\theta^{(1)}$ and $\theta^{(2)}$ are of dimension $m_1$ and $m_2$, respectively, such that $m_1+m_2=m$.
 For $t=1\dots,T$, both \eqref{nonlinear_pnar}-\eqref{nonlinear_nar} have element-wise components

 where $f_i(\cdot)$ is the $i^{\text{th}}$ component of the function $f(\cdot)$ depending on the specific model of interest, which can contain linear and nonlinear effects.
 In general, $\theta^{(1)}$ will denote an $m_1\times1$ vector associated with linear model parameters, whereas $\theta^{(2)}$ will denote the $m_2\times 1$ vector of nonlinear parameters.
-We give some illustrative examples of \eqref{general model}.
+Some examples are given below.